MTanneau/mtanneau.github.io/_posts/2019-01-13-From Math to Code.md

 ## Talk material

-Presentation material of an earlier version of this talk can be found here: https://github.com/ds4dm/tipsntricks/tree/master/workflow
+Presentation material of an earlier version of this talk can be found [here](https://github.com/ds4dm/tipsntricks/tree/master/workflow)